-Most VPN companies downplay torrents.
-Some don't support them at all.
-BTGuard is very different, though, proudly heading its website with its offer of ‘Anonymous BitTorrent Services’.
+BTGuard is very different, though, proudly heading its website with an offer of ‘Anonymous BitTorrent Services’.

-BTGuard's website offers very few details on its VPN service, maybe because there's not much to talk about.
-There are no clients to check out, for instance, and only three locations to choose from: Canada, Singapore and the Netherlands.
+BTGuard's website offers very few details on its VPN service, maybe because there's so little to say.
+The company has no apps to check out, for instance, and only three locations to choose from: Canada, Singapore and the Netherlands.
 (Even these aren't what they seem, but more on that later.)

 - Want to try BTGuard?
 Check out the website here